 - A certified used SUV is not a “like new” SUV.Many new car buyers tend to believe that a certified pre-owned vehicle is “like new,” giving them the option of buying more car than they could afford if they bought new.
 Just because a vehicle had been through a 200-points inspection does not mean that 200 parts were replaced.
 The same amount of wear the used SUV had before the certification process will still be with the SUV after the certification process; certifying only means that the vehicle is reliable and functions to manufacturer’s expectations.
 A used SUV is a used SUV, certified or not.

 - Regardless of the certified label, check the used SUV out yourself.You should approach buying a certified used SUV the same as if you were buying a non-certified used SUV.
-Request the service history of the vehicle.
 Run a VIN check in order to see the vehicle’s accident history.
 Test drive the vehicle.
 Check the current trade and sale values for vehicles of your prospective used SUV’s make and model.
 Ask detailed questions and know the details of the warranty and the service terms.
 The reality is that certification inspections are performed by humans, and humans can make mistakes or overlook minor issues that can become major problems in time.

 - Buying a certified used SUV will lower your risk of reliability problems, but cannot fully eliminate them.A SUV is a mechanical device with many moving parts, and as such, a breakdown can happen unexpectedly.
 However, buying certified preowned adds a layer of protection to your used SUV purchase that can help avoid a costly part replacement later or – at the very least – can offer you peace of mind.

 Some companies, such as Ford, specifically spells out what their certification process is.
 If you have any doubts by what is meant by “certified,” be sure to ask the dealer questions.
 Research the certified process beforehand and read reviews from other certified used SUV owners for the make and model of vehicle you are looking to buy.
-Finally, ask the dealer for documentation of the certification checklist for your prospective vehicle and know the specific terms of the vehicle’s warranty.
+Finally, ask the dealer for the specific terms of the vehicle’s warranty.

 The 10 Best Used SUVs and Crossovers